Visiting in Orange

 Engaging programmes for all year levels from ECE to Year 12

 Browse and contribute to New Zealand's Online Cenotaph

 Experience life as a WWI soldier in Pou Kanohi Gallery

 Honour and remember New Zealand's servicemen and women.

 Venue hire at Auckland Museum

-The project started in 2013 with Phase 1, in which over 5,400 taonga made from wood and stone passed through the project team’s caring hands.
-In this current phase, which commenced in 2017, we are working through another 5,000+ textiles and items woven from plant materials.
+Since the project started in 2013 with Phase 1, over 5,400 taonga made from wood and stone passed through the project team’s caring hands.
+In Phase 2, from 2017 to 2019, the Museum worked through another 5,000+ textiles and items woven from plant materials.

 The name of our project, Te Awe, refers to adornment, the additions that embellish taonga through ornamentation – the hair and feathers at the head of a taiaha or heel of a toki, the tags and tassels of kākahu.
 As with these acts of embellishment, our project seeks to uphold the mana of taonga in Auckland Museum by advancing our care of them, stabilising their forms, suitably re-housing them, and improving digital access to them through images and documentation.
 Through these actions, we adorn the taonga in our care.

 Over the course of the project each collection item is processed by our specialist team of nine.
 This mahi includes:

 - Appropriately describing taonga using suitable terms, techniques and materials